-Robins’ Nest Construction
+Robin Nest Construction

 In a robin couple, a male brings his female partner nesting material as she constructs the robins’ nest.
 The female builds the cup-like nest with mud as its foundation and lines it with grasses, twigs and other plant material before laying bright blue robin eggs.

 Mud is an essential part of robin nest architecture.
 The foundation is constructed of mud that holds the nest together like cement.
 The mud is typically gathered from a ready source, such as the edge of a puddle or earthworm castings.
 In drier years, robins have to be more resourceful and manufacture their own mud.
-They’ve been observed carrying dirt in their bills to a birdbath to soak, and splashing in a birdbath before flying to a spot of dust and shaking the water off.
+They’ve been observed carrying dirt in their bills to a bird bath to soak, and splashing in a bird bath before flying to a spot of dust and shaking the water off.
 There’s a good chance that the birds you observed were soaking nest material to make mud.

 Where Do Robins Build Nests?

-How Long Does It Take for Robin Eggs to Hatch?
+How Long Does it Take for Robin Eggs to Hatch?

 How Long Do Baby Robins Stay in the Nest?

-Caring for youngsters usually requires around 13 days in the nest and several more days after they leave or fledge.
+Caring for baby robins usually requires around 13 days in the nest and several more days after they leave or fledge.
 Both parents feed the young.
 A pair of American robins feeding a hungry family deliver 100 to 150 meals a day to the nest.
 Each baby robin may eat its weight in insects, worms and berries in a day.